 Such are often used in persuasion, sales, advertising, media, fraud, police interrogation, mobbing, bullying, relational and sexual abuse, emotional blackmailing, brainwashing, mind control, propaganda, psychopathic thought processes, subliminal stimuli, and so on.

-Being able to identify and put a name to these psychological manipulation techniques helps an involved individual to address the issue.
+Being able to identify and put a name to these psychological manipulation techniques helps an involved individual to address the

-know the warning signs, enforce boundaries and limits, and have an exit strategy.
+strategies are to know the warning signs, enforce boundaries and limits, and have an exit strategy.